pnnl/ruleset-checking-tool/docs/ruleset_functions/G311_exceptions/does_zone_meet_G3_1_1c.md

 "average" is not particularly well defined in this exception. for the peak W/sf calculation I've assumed:
 	1. the zone being tested is not included
- 	2. the average: (each space coincident peak W) / total_area
+ 	2. the average: (each space non-coincident peak W) / total_area

 **Inputs:**
 - **B_RMD**